HDest-Community/Ugly-as-Sin/yolo/readme.md

 ## Settings

-* `UaS_YOLO` [true|false] When using the combined UaS package, enables or disables the mechanic.
-Must be set from the command line when starting a multiplaer game.
+* `UaS_YOLO` - Only used when loading the combined UaS package.
+Must be set from the command line when starting a multiplayer game.
+  * `true`/`false` - Enables or disables the mechanic, respectively

 ## Mechanics